AudreyKj/color-search-app/README.md

-# COLOR SPOT - React app with color API and data visualization
+# React app with color API and data visualization

 In this React app, users can detect the colors of images as well as save and categorize color palettes. <br />
 An "admin" page (made with chart.js) visualizes the data from the app's users. <br />